awaseem/teacher/README.md

 - When submitting work, please ensure to create a pull request with pictures or videos showcasing the changes to the app (if any visual changes).
 - Ensure to run the prettier and eslint within you text editor

 Have fun and don't be afraid to reach out for any questions or concerns.
-If you want to add courses
+If you want to add or modify courses or subjects, it best to understand how the data get transformed within the app.
+Please use the following as a reference for modifications to the `data` folder

 ### Terminology

-### Modifying Existing Courses
+### Courses to Screens

-### Creating Courses and Subjects
+### Creating Subjects

 # License

-This project is open source and available under the [MIT License.](https://github.com/awaseem/teacher/blob/master/LICENSE.md)
+This project is open source and available under the [MIT License.](https://github.com/awaseem/teacher/blob/dev/LICENSE)